 This walk will take you along the Spinc ridge overlooking Glendalough, offering endless panoramic views over Glendalough and the surrounding hills and mountains.

 You’ll return past the Glenealo River via a couple of gorgeous waterfalls into the Upper Lough.
 There is a well-marked trail to follow for the entire walk, so you’ll have no hassle finding your way around.

-The last two times that I’ve done this walk/hike it’s taken 4 hours.
-That includes several stops.
-Distance from Dublin Airport: 1 hour.
+The last two times that I’ve done this walk/hike it’s taken 3.5 hours.
+That includes several stops along the way.